This website is created by Usambaras travel agency in cooperation with MamboViewPoint and MamboGreen Expeditions.

 The Mkomazi National Park is a spectacular wilderness.
 Within sight to the northwest is Mount Kilimanjaro, Africa’s highest summit.
 To the south, the Pare and Usambara Mountains form a dramatic backdrop and, to the north, Kenya’s vast Tsavo National Park shares a border with Mkomazi, making common ground for migratory herds of elephant, oryx and zebra during the wet season.
 Together with Tsavo, it forms one of the largest and most important protected ecosystems on earth.

 Mkomazi is the southern tip of the Sahel zone.
 It is a classic dry-country reserve of grey-green nyika bush, ancient baobab trees and isolated rocky hills.
 Elsewhere, the seas of bush give way to open savannah woodlands of umbrella acacias and mbugas – shallow valleys of grassland.

 The animals, too, are typical of the arid nyika.
 Giraffe, oryx, gerenuk, hartebeest, lesser kudu, eland, impala and Grant’s gazelle share the reserve with elephant, buffalo, and numerous predators, including lion, leopard and cheetah.
 In all, 78 species of mammals have been recorded.

 The birds of Mkomazi are even more numerous, with over 400 recorded species.
 Doves, hornbills, weavers and guinea-fowl are all present in large numbers – as well as such striking species as the martial eagle and violet wood-hoopoe.

 Why should you go to Mkomazi park?

-- Almost all species can be found.
+- Many species can be found.

-- Mkomazi is vital refuge for two highly endangered species, the charismatic black rhino and sociable African wild dog
+- Mkomazi is vital refuge for two highly endangered species, the charismatic Black Rhino and sociable African wild dog

 - It’s a cheap alternative for the northern national parks